 Capitalization of labor and overhead costs.
 Costs associated with network construction, initial customer installations (including initial installations of new or additional advanced video services), installation refurbishments, and the addition of network equipment necessary to provide new or advanced video services, are capitalized.
 While our capitalization is based on specific activities, once capitalized, we track these costs by fixed asset category at the cable system level, and not on a specific asset basis.
 For assets that are sold or retired, we remove the estimated applicable cost and accumulated depreciation.
-Costs capitalized as part of initial customer installations include materials, direct labor, and cert ain indirect costs.
+Costs capitalized as part of initial customer installations include materials, direct labor, and certain indirect costs.
 These indirect costs are associated with the activities of personnel who assist in connecting and activating the new service, and consist of compensation and overhead costs associated with these support functions.
-The costs of disconnecting service at a customer's dwelling or reconnecting service to a previously installed dwelling are charged to operating expense in the period incurred.
-As our service offerings mature and our reconnect activity increases, our capitalizable installations will continue to decrease and therefore our operating expenses will increase.
+The costs of disconnecting service at a customer's dwelling or reconnect activity increases, our capitalizable installations will continue to decrease and therefore our operating expenses will increase.
 Costs for repairs and maintenance are charged to operating expense as incurred, while equipment replacement, including replacement of certain components, and betterments, including replacement of cable drops from the pole to the dwelling, are capitalized.

 We make judgments regarding the installation and construction activities to be capitalized.
 We capitalize direct labor and overhead using standards developed from actual costs and applicable operational data.
 We calculate standards annually (or more frequently if circumstances dictate) for items such as the labor rates, overhead rates, and the actual amount of time required to perform a capitalizable activity.
-For example, the standard amounts of time required to perform capitalizable activities are based on studies of the time required to perform such activities.
+For example, the standard amounts of time required to perform such activities.
 Overhead rates are established based on an analysis of the nature of costs incurred in support of capitalizable activities, and a determination of the portion of costs that is directly attributable to capitalizable activities.
 The impact of changes that resulted from these studies were not material in the periods presented.